YufeiZhang2/AIP-A3/README.md

 • To update these packages of dependencies, run `npm update` in the either directories as specified above

+### Running The Application

+• Run Mongo daemon `mongod` in one terminal to start the Mongo server

+• Run Mongo shell `mongod` in another terminal to access data in MongoDB

+• `cd .\GoldenTimeCinema-angular\` to change directory to front-end directory of Angular

+• Run `ng build` to build the front-end project in Angular project folder

+• Navigate to the project root

+• Run `nodemon start` in the project root to start the application

+• The application should run on port 3000 with the development environment configuration, so in your browser just go to http://localhost:3000

 ## Principles of code style

     Code style: